Maurice Blackburn has filed a class action on behalf of all AMP superannuation fund account holders.

-If you are unsure which fund you are (or were) a member of, please contact us on 1800 270 813 for assistance.
+If you are unsure which fund you are (or were) a member of, or if you are having difficulties in completing the form, please contact us at AMPSuperfees@mauriceblackburn.com.au or on 1800 270 813 for assistance.
 To enable us to assist you, please have available any documents you possess relating to your superannuation account(s).

 We continue to make significant progress in this proceeding.